 Safe working conditions, a reasonable work schedule, and fair pay are the basic workplace tenets for healthy communities and a just society.

-Legislation that will prohibit the shameful and unconscionable practice of the 24-hour workdays that harm workers and put patients at risk has been introduced.
-Assemblymember Harvey Epstein and State Senator Roxanne Persaud are the lead sponsors of A.8064/S.6640, which will require shifts to be limited to 12 hours.
+At the state level Assembly member Harvey Epstein and State Senator Roxanne Persaud are the lead sponsors of A.8064/S.6640, which will provide workers throughout New York with shifts that will be limited to 12 hours.
 An individual who requires around-the-clock care would have two different attendants who split the 24-hour shift in half.
 In addition, the number of hours a home care worker could be contracted to work would be capped at 50 hours a week.
 Additional hours after 50 must be voluntary.

 Fair pay and reasonable hours are vital for workers and the patients they care for.